Unprotect-Project/Unprotect_Submission/README.md

 # Unprotect Contribution
-The Unprotect Project is an open-source database that aims to classify the malware evasion techniques to strenghten the security in place but also understand how malware can bypass security mechanisms.
-This is also a handy resource for red teamer.
+The Unprotect project is an open-source database that aims to classify malware evasion techniques to strengthen the security in place, but also to understand how malware can bypass security mechanisms.
+This is a handy resource for the red, blue, and purple teamer.

-This project is community centric so everyone can contribute to the database.
-The goal of this repository is to propose a simple way to the community to contribute to the project.
-For every contributors we will add your name in the contributor section [here](https://search.unprotect.it/about/).
+This project is community-centric so that everyone can contribute to the database.
+The purpose of this repository is to provide a simple way for the community to contribute to the project.
+For each contributor, we will add your name in the [contributor's section](https://search.unprotect.it/about/).

-Before writing a proposal, we recommend to have a look to one example [here](https://search.unprotect.it/technique/kill-process/)
+Before writing a proposal, we recommend that you review an [example](https://search.unprotect.it/technique/kill-process/)

-To add a technique you can fork this repository, create folder including the technique name and add the details.
-You have a template example available [here](https://github.com/fr0gger/Unprotect_Submission/tree/main/techniques/template_description).
-Once you added your technique you can PR it.
+To add a technique, you can fork this repository, create a folder containing the name of the technique, and add the details.
+You have a sample model available [here](https://github.com/fr0gger/Unprotect_Submission/tree/main/techniques/template_description).
+Once you've added your technique, you can PR.

-You will find more details of the process to add, modify or update a techniques.
+More details on the process of adding, modifying, or updating a technique can be found below.

 ## Adding a new technique to the database
-To contribute you can send a pull request to this repository containing the technique title in the PR and including the following elements:
+To contribute, you can send a pull request to this repository containing the title of the technique in the PR and including the following.
+You can also have a look to the [template description](https://github.com/fr0gger/Unprotect_Submission/blob/main/techniques/template_description/description_template.md).

 1 - Authorship information
 * Name or Pseudo (required)